2026 National Parks Free Entrance Days (Plan & Reserve)

-National Parks Free Entrance Days 2025 (Plan Your Visit)
+National Parks Free Entrance Days 2026 (Dates + What’s Changed)

-Mark your calendar for these National Parks free entrance days 2025 (entrance fees waived at participating parks):
+Mark your calendar for these National Parks free entrance days 2026 (entrance fees waived on these dates for eligible visitors):

 How to Plan Your Free Day (Reservations & Tips)

-Fee-free days are popular.
-A few pro tips to make your National Parks free entrance days 2025 trip smooth and frugal:
+Free entrance days are popular.
+A few pro tips to make your National Parks free entrance days 2026 trip smooth and frugal:

 - Check if timed entry or vehicle reservations are required.
-Busy parks often require timed-entry windows.
-You’ll usually book them on Recreation.gov, even on free days.
+Busy parks may require timed-entry windows even on free days.
+You’ll often book them on Recreation.gov.

 - Arrive early or visit later in the day.
 Parking can fill by mid-morning.
-Consider sunrise or late afternoon for fewer crowds.
+Sunrise or late afternoon can be calmer and cooler.

 - Verify what’s waived (and what isn’t).
-The fee waiver covers entrance only—camping, tours, and parking typically still cost money.
+Free entrance days generally cover the entrance fee only—camping, tours, and parking typically still cost money.

-- Check park alerts on NPS.gov for closures, construction, or weather advisories before you go.
+- Check park alerts for closures, construction, and weather advisories on the park’s official NPS page before you go.

 - Pack smart.
-Water, snacks, layers, sun protection, and offline maps are your best friends in areas with poor service.
+Water, snacks, layers, sun protection, and offline maps are your best friends in low-service areas.

 Check Reservations on Recreation.gov